Five-year-old boy trapped in 200-foot well in India

-New Delhi (CNN)Officials in India's central Madhya Pradesh state are working to rescue a five-year-old boy who fell into a 200-foot well.
+New Delhi (CNN)Officials in India's central Madhya Pradesh state are working to rescue a 5-year-old boy who fell into a 200-foot well.

-The incident occurred in Barahbujurg village in Niwadi district Wednesday morning local time, police official Narendra Tripathi from Prithvipur police station told CNN.
+The incident occurred in Barahbujurg village in Niwadi district on Wednesday morning, police official Narendra Tripathi from Prithvipur police station told CNN.

 "The boy, who has been identified as Prahlad, was playing near the bore-well and fell in while his father along with other workers were fitting a pipe inside," Tripathi said.